Peter Terrell - Chairman of the Board

-Joe Kindregan – President, Chairman
+Joe Kindregan – Past President

 Joe is a self employed consulting engineer based in Ireland, having previously worked as a lecturer and Head of Department of Civil and Structural Engineering at Dublin Institute of Technology.
 Prior to that, Joe worked in consulting engineering practices on projects in Europe and the Middle East.
 Joe has had a long involvement in the engineering profession in Ireland through his involvement with the Institution's Regional Group Committee, having served as both Chairman and Vice Chairman.
 He has served on many of the Institution's panels and committees, including chairing the Paper Awards Panel, Education Committee and Engineering Leadership Group.
 Joe continues to promote the internationalism of the Institution, firmly believing that the Institution's future lies in collaborating with other international organisations with similar interests and objectives.